Zinterlop/Zinterlop-Docs/Documenation/Commands/Info Commands/invite.md

 |!avatar @user|Shows another user you mentioned avatar|`None`|

-* Note if you changed your bot prefix use the prefix you changed it to
+* Warning!
+If you changed the bot's prefix from other than default follow your normal bot prefix you used